Combodo/iTop/SECURITY.md

 ## 📆 Disclosure Policy

 Report sent to us will be acknowledge within the week.
-Then, a developer will be assigned to it and will:
+Then, a Combodo developer will be assigned to it and will:

 * confirm the problem and determine the affected versions
 * audit the code to find any potential similar problems